 Tilt: Effect the Scale of Focus

-As we've seen, using a tilt-shift lens can provide a number of interesting aspects to your images.
+As we've seen, using a tilt shift lens can provide a number of interesting aspects to your images.
 From simply "correcting" the angle of a tree or building, to creating more extreme visuals like a miniature stadium.
 There is no end to the creative uses of the tilt shift effect.

 FREE DOWNLOADABLE BONUS